The cows of the Moon’s chariot are being pulled by Apam-Napāt

 Below Tishtrya can be seen the tree of life on this plate.

 See also a similar plate The cows of the Moon’s chariot are being pulled by Apam-Napāt.
 Silver-gilt plate.

 and 'Khusraw’s Dial'.
-A Sassanid (or Islamic) Dish with Enthronement Scene, Klimova, c.7th Century AD, State Hermitage Museum, St. Pertersburg S-43
+A Sassanid (or Islamic) Dish with 'Moon Chariot', Klimova, c.7th Century AD, State Hermitage Museum, St. Pertersburg S-43

 Back to Sasanian and Central Asian Plates